 Contact

-Usually able to respond to media inquiries within a few hours during working hours (Eastern Time zone).
+Usually able to respond to media inquiries within a few hours during working hours on weekdays (Eastern Time zone).
+Offline on weekends.